" "

 1. Sign up for a NBN plan that works for you and make sure it’s been activated by your provider.

-2. Plug in all of the cables for your modem and wait five to ten minutes for it to start up.
+2. Plug in all of the cables for your modem, including ensuring it’s connected to any essential equipment where necessary, such as the NBN connection box.
+Switch it on, and wait five to ten minutes for it to fully start up and all device lights to go green.

-5. Once it has loaded, enter your modem’s username and password in the appropriate fields to log into your modem’s network.
-Again, this information should be available on the back of your modem (assuming you haven’t changed them since you got the modem).
+5. Once it’s loaded, enter your modem’s username and password in the appropriate fields to log into your modem’s network.
+Again, this information should be available on the back of your modem, or on a card in the modem box.

 When can’t I configure my own modem?

-While configuring your own modem isn’t restricted to the most tech-savvy people out there, there are some circumstances where you won’t be able to reconfigure your existing modem.
+While setting up your own modem is generally simple, there are some circumstances where you won’t be able to reconfigure your existing modem.
 These include:

 • Your modem is not compatible with your new internet plan